Nahush-27/Agent-Jackie-Reinforcement-Learning-Adventures-in-Kung-Fu/Week 1/README.md

 ## Assignment 1

-There will also be an assignment to check your understanding of this weeks topic.
+There will also be an assignment to check your understanding of this week's topic.
 The **deadline** will be **11:59 pm, 25th Dec (Mon)**.
 The assignment will be training a linear regression model on the given dataset.
 We will test the model on the hidden test dataset.
 The assignment will be hosted on Kaggle which is a wonderful platform to test your skills 🚀.
 This shall give you a brief introduction to this awesome website.

 Follow the given steps to access your assignment:
 - Create an account on [Kaggle](https://www.kaggle.com)
 - Join the competition using https://www.kaggle.com/t/54c575b375b34359ad9b8de7613cd65e
-- Download the dataset, write the code in Python Notebook(.ipynb file), train the model for the train dataset and get the predictions for the test dataset.
+- Download the dataset, write the code in Python Notebook(.ipynb file), train the model for the training dataset, and get the predictions for the test dataset.
 - Try plotting your model using Matplotlib and see if your model has fitted well to the training dataset.
 - Upload the predictions to the Kaggle Competition.
 - Enjoy 😎